 The two actors are good and have a powerful chemistry together (especially in the remarkably intense initial sequence), but what the film mistakes for authenticity is in fact a lot of artificial and painfully theatrical dialogue that unfortunately dilutes their onscreen presence.

 Paris Is Burning (1990)

-A revealing (and sad) portrait of this subculture of the 1980s, it documents the balls, “houses” (or “families”), “voguing” and a “realness” competition that raises fascinating questions about what it is to be real (gay men even appear teaching women to behave like “real” women).
+As a revealing (and sad) portrait of this subculture of the 1980s, the film documents the balls, the “houses,” “voguing” and a “realness” competition that raises some fascinating questions about what real means (gay men even appear teaching women to behave like “real” women).